18 Pages: Plot

-Siddu couldn't digest the fact that the woman he loved had died.
+Siddhu could not digest the fact that the woman he loved had died.
 Through the advice from his grandfather, he decides to complete her unattended tasks to make himself and everyone around feel that Nandini is alive.
-As he completes those tasks, he gets to know that Nandini may still be alive through a bus conductor who happened to see Nandini in the ICU 2 days after she was believed to be dead.
+As he completes those tasks, he gets to know that Nandini is still alive through a bus conductor who happened to see Nandini in the ICU 2 days after she was believed to be dead.

-To find more clues as to where Nandini is, Siddu begins his search for the letter that was supposed to be passed to Venkat Rao.
-Siddu finds out that an architect Talwar was trying to kill Nandini for that cover as it contains proof to a case that he is being prosecuted against and hopes to destroy it.

-Siddu finally knows that Nandini is alive and well through Dr. Sandeep, who happens to know Nandini and is also Siddu's neighbour.
-Siddu decides to not meet her as he understands that she may not love him back.
+To find more clues as to where Nandini is, Siddhu begins his search for the letter that was supposed to be passed to Venkat Rao.
+Siddhu finds out that an architect Talwar was trying to kill Nandini for that cover as it contains proof to a case that he is being prosecuted against and hopes to destroy it.
+He tracks down that Nandini is not dead and is alive through her death certificate which was fake and was made by Sandeep who protected her safely from Talwar till now, who planned Nandini's accident due to which Sanjana lost her life.
+Siddhu decides to not meet her as he understands that she may not love him back.

 Six months later, Nandini returns to her regular life and is surprised to see all her tasks she hoped to complete before the accident accomplished by Siddu.
-She ponders his identity and enquires with the bus conductor, Sandeep and Siddu’s best friend, Bhagi.
+She ponders his identity and enquires with the bus conductor, Sandeep and Siddu's best friend, Bhagi.
 She finds out that Siddu will be going to Kashi to commemorate the death anniversary of Nandini's parents.
-In hopes to find Siddu, she unexpectedly bumps into him and reciprocates the feeling 'Love' back.
+In hopes to find Siddu, she boards the same compartment as him.
+She found out Siddu's identity when he tells a vendor to make muntha masala in Nandini's way.
+She finally recognizes and reciprocates her love to Siddu.

 It is later revealed that in one of the tasks of Nandini, it was to buy a watch for an anonymous person who guarded her in a riot and broke his watch in the process.
-That person just so happened to be Siddu.
+That person is revealed to be Siddu.